google-marketing-solutions/advanced-bidding-manager/README.md

  6. Use the **Ads Bidding** menu > **Load Simulations** menu item.
     It will fetch all the bidding strategies simulations and populate the "Simulations" sheet.

+ 7. Use the **Ads Bidding** menu > **Load Suggestions** menu item.
+    It will fetch all the bidding strategies simulations and off those calculate and bidding targets suggestions and populate the "Suggestions" sheet.

 ## Option B. Run as Google Ads Script

 ### Create a new Ads Script